Lost-Crow23/Infrastructure_as_codeIac/Ansible.md

 <h2>Ansible Guide</h2>

-Errors encountered: Had to change my web IP address to `192.168.56.105` since the previous IP address was giving errors when following the steps as below from `192.162.56.100`.
+Errors encountered: Had to change my web IP address in the `vagrantfile` on VS code to `192.168.56.105` since the previous IP address was giving errors when following the steps as below from `192.162.56.100`.
 This is step by step by guide if running into errors in a Mac high seirra.

 <h3>Step 1</h3>